Before You Call for Repairs…| 5 Common DIY Household Fixes

 Repair a hole in drywall

 As solid as our homes might be, drywall isn’t impervious to damage.
 A thrown toy, a door that bangs into a wall, or even a dropped picture that bounces off the floor can make a hole.
 The good news: Holes up to 6 inches square can be filled using paper tape (for the smallest jobs) or wire mesh, (for larger repairs).
 You’ll also need spackle, a flat putty knife, fine-grain sandpaper and, of course, paint in the color of the wall being fixed.
 The biggest challenge, honestly, is letting the spackle dry completely before sanding and painting over it.
 Don’t rush the process.
+If you don’t have the time or patience to handle the repair yourself, there are many drywall repair services available like those drywall contractor in Fort Worth, TX for they can do the job for you quickly and efficiently.

 Fix a running toilet